samrakshak/actions-test/README.md

-Here is the full reference in **Markdown format** with headings and code blocks for each GitHub Actions keyword example:

----

 # 📘 GitHub Actions Keywords – Full Examples

 This guide includes **complete YAML examples** for all major GitHub Actions keywords.
 Copy and paste directly into `.github/workflows/your-workflow.yml`.